Qualcomm’s Business Model Is on Trial Over a $7.50 Fee

 “That may not sound like a lot, but we’re selling hundreds of millions of phones,” and that’s “a billion dollars a year," Williams told U.S. District Judge Lucy Koh Monday as the non-jury trial moved into its second week in San Jose, California.
 “We had a gun to our head.”

 Apple has come a long way since Jobs made his deal with Qualcomm -- and that helps to explain why the Silicon Valley giant now views the fee as a ransom.
 Twelve years ago, Apple was late to enter the mobile phone market and was desperate for technology.
-Today, it defines that market and sells more than a billion devices a year.
+Today, it defines a market that sells more than a billion devices worldwide a year.

 Qualcomm Faces FTC Trial Threatening Smartphone Dominance